VictoriaFloresHill/VictoriaFloresHill/README.md

 </div>
   <h1 align="center">Hi 👋, I'm Victoria Flores Hill</h1>
   <h3 align="center">An HTML E-mail Developer in the Twin Cities in Minnesota</h3>
   <h4 align="center">My name is Victoria Flores Hill an HTML E-mail Developer in the Twin Cities in Minnesota.
 I'm a tenured IT Professional who has fallen in love with development.
-Enjoy leveraging my vast IT knowledge, project experience, customer satisfation and development to solving problems for you. </h4>
+I enjoy leveraging my vast IT knowledge, project experience, customer satisfation and development to solve problems for you. </h4>

   <hr>